kevgo/text-runner/documentation/configuration.md

 files: "**/*.md"

 # black-list of files not to test
-# This is applied after the white-list above.
+# applied after the white-list above.
 exclude: []

 # the formatter to use (detailed, dot, progress, summary)